pixpilot/scaffoldfy/docs/FEATURES.md

 **Available Variables:**

 - Built-in config variables: `projectName`, `author`, `repoUrl`, etc.
-- Prompt values: Any variable defined through prompts
+- Root-level prompt values: Available to all tasks
-- Global prompt values: Available across all tasks
+- Root-level variable values: Available to all tasks

 ### Using with Prompts